Redocly/developer-portal-starter/developer-portal/partners-onboarding-faq.md

 # Fast Seller Onboarding FAQs for Partners

-## Required Seller info for Fast Partners doing onboarding on behalf of Sellers (BigCommerce and WooCommerce)
+## Required info to onboard a new seller

 Partners will need to collect the following information from sellers in order to complete or partially complete the onboarding flow at [fast.co/business](https://fast.co/business) for a given seller:

-### Required info to prepare for Partial Onboarding
+### Required info to prepare for partial onboarding

 *   Organization Name
 *   Organization Address